Public Notary Solicitors

 - Powers of Attorney and documents for use in other countries

-- Certificate of documents
+- Certification of documents

 - Certifying copies of academic qualifications, passports and other documents

-- Attesting Spanish wills
+- Attesting Spanish wills and Spanish Powers of Attorney

 When do I need a Notary?